nodelogicau/semcal/docs/examples/groupware/index.md

-# iCal4j Template - Groupware
+# Semantic Calendaring - Groupware

 Groupware is a term used to describe software tools used for communication and collaboration within and across teams.
 The most widely adopted use of the iCalendar and vCard standards are in Groupware applications, where almost every